London 2012 (video game)

-London 2012: The Official Video Game is the official Olympic video game of the 2012 Summer Olympics in London.
-It was published by Sega and developed by Sega Studios Australia, making this the first Olympics title to be developed in-house by Sega.
-The iOS and Android versions were developed and published by NEOWIZ.
+London 2012: The Official Video Game is a 2012 sports video game developed by Sega Studios Australia and published by Sega.
+It is the official Olympic video game of the 2012 Summer Olympics in London.
+It was the only game to be developed by Sega Studios Australia after its separation from Creative Assembly and before its closure.
+The iOS and Android versions were developed and published by Neowiz.

-It is also the second official video game based on the 2012 Olympics, the other being Mario & Sonic at the London 2012 Olympic Games.

 The game features 37 countries, and 31 events.
 New disciplines included 10m Synchronised Platform Diving, Trampoline, Beach Volleyball and Keirin.

-The game features an online mode for players wishing to compete with other challengers worldwide.
+It features an online mode for players wishing to compete with other challengers worldwide.
 The "national pride" is a ranking system in the online mode, where the players have the possibility to collect medals for their favourite country.

-It is compatible with PlayStation Move and Xbox Kinect for certain events in the party mode.

-London 2012 is the first Olympics video game to include cooperative events in the local multiplayer mode.

 Disciplines

 These events are in the game:

 The game therefore includes 8 of the events from the decathlon (only missing pole vault and 1500 metres).